 The orientation was to be done on computer.
 I’d follow the steps, answer the questions, and in two and a half hours I’d be oriented.
 This was part of the process of applying for a part-time job at a supermarket near my daytime job.
 Grocery clerk.
 I was to stock shelves at night.
 I decided … Continue reading Sorry To Inform You That You Got the Job

+ORIGINALLY PUBLISHED IN THE PHILADELPHIA EVENING BULLETIN IN DECEMBER 2006.
 It is about 325 steps, depending upon the length of your stride, from the door of the tavern, to a wedge of hallowed ground at the corner of Flowers and Bellevue avenues.
-Here, in Langhorne Borough, rests the gravesite of approximately — by the local historic association’s count — 166 soldiers of the Revolutionary War. … Continue reading Revolutionary War Cemetery Escapes Being Left Cold, Buried, Forgotten
+Here, in Langhorne Borough, rests the gravesite of approximately — by the local … Continue reading Unknown Winter Soldiers Not Forgotten

 When Herb Denenberg referred to me as a friend in one of his columns, I felt honored.
 Herb and I had been email correspondents for about five or six years when we were both columnists at the Philadelphia Bulletin.
 I moved on when that newspaper transitioned from a five-day-a-weeker to a weekly last summer.
 Herb … Continue reading Remembering Herb Denenberg

 A Vietnam story The Vietnam War ended for the United States 25 years ago yesterday.
 As other wars have, it left a lasting mark on the country and the world.
 And on families.
 More than 58,000 American men and women died in Vietnam.
 One of them was Charles Diamond -- "Chick" to his family, "Doc" … Continue reading ‘God … said no’

 Dementia has robbed him of function.
 Caring for him has left her in debt.
 But she has never forgotten the man she married.
 A part of her seems etched in his brain, too.